-Second Semester Spanish (Part A) 3 units; 3 hours lecture
+Second Semester Spanish (Part A)

 The first half of a two-course sequence that equates to Second Semester Spanish (the second part of a four-semester sequence of transfer-level Spanish courses).
 The course emphasizes language communication integrating listening, speaking, reading, and writing skills in real world contexts.
 Ongoing development of cultural awareness.
 (NOTE: In order to fulfill the second semester of language requirement of some universities, transfer students must complete the sequence of SPAN 114 and 116.)